apex-lab/multipleobjecttrackingexperiment/README.md

 5) I have made the code shorter by removing the functions for guide trials and practice trials.
 It was basically the same, very long bit of code 3 times in a row.
 So now it all falls under the "trials" function.

+6) In general, I have tried to edit the existing code and write all of the features that I added in such a way that it will be easy to change/play around with so that we can find the ideal setup for the purposes of the experiment.
+Most things are easy to change.

-6) All of these features currently work on my device.
+7) All of these features currently work on my device.
 But if you run into any trouble at all, please reach out to me at dtfalk@uchicago.edu or send me a text at 413-884-2553.
 I am very happy to help get the program running or walk anyone through how the code works.

 # multiple-object-tracking-paradigm